Hyatt’s Kennedy 89 Hotel Frankfurt Opens January 2026, Hopefully

 The hotel will be located on three combined plots, at the intersection of Kennedy Allee and Stresemann Allee.
 The hotel’s name is inspired by its location on Kennedy Allee, a street paying homage to John F. Kennedy, and his well-documented stay in Frankfurt in 1963.

 For context on Hyatt’s portfolio in the area, there’s the Hyatt House Frankfurt Eschborn and Hyatt Place Frankfurt Airport, but those are limited service properties.
 Furthermore, there’s a Hyatt Regency Mainz, but that’s in a neighboring city.
-With Hyatt’s acquisition of Linder Hotels, there will also be some new Hyatt options, though they’re not necessarily all that luxurious.
+With Hyatt’s acquisition of Linder Hotels, there are several new Hyatt options in the area, though they’re not necessarily all that luxurious.

 Bottom line

-Hyatt will be getting its first full service property in Frankfurt, in the form of Kennedy 89, which is expected to join Hyatt’s Unbound Collection in late 2023.
+Hyatt will be getting its first full service property in Frankfurt, in the form of Kennedy 89, which will be part of Hyatt’s Unbound Collection.
 I’m happy to see Hyatt getting a full service hotel in Frankfurt.
 This hotel looks really nice, and I also love the ratio of suites to guest rooms.

 What do you make of Hyatt’s new Kennedy 89 Frankfurt?